MaxNoddings/Trading-Bot/notes.md

 Need to create two variables: one variable that will track the percentage returns for each specific trade and another variable that will track the percentage returns for the entire trading duration.

+Next Up: Add command line options to modularize code
+- custom options for z-score
+- custom options for date range
+    - default would be the auto-date finder from the coint/corr code
+- custom stock ticker names